deceze/Kunststube-Router/readme.md

     $r = new Router(new CaseInsensitiveRouteFactory);

 The bulk of the routing logic resides in the `Route` objects.
-They are the onces parsing the URLs and matching them both ways.
-If not otherwise specified, the `Router` uses the `RouteFactory` to create new `Route` objects when you call `$r->add(...)`.
+They are the ones parsing the URLs and matching them both ways.
+If not otherwise specified, the `Router` uses the `RouteFactory` to create new `Route` objects when you call `Router::add`.
 The default `Route` objects are strictly case sensitive in their matching.
-An extension of the `Route` class called `CaseInsensitiveRoute` matches URLs and patterns even if their case is different.
+An extension of the `Route` class called `CaseInsensitiveRoute` matches URLs and patterns even if their case differs.

 If you do not want all your routes to be case insensitive but only some, you can create a `CaseInsensitiveRoute` yourself and add it to the routing chain: